vishnuraghavb/EnBizCard/README.md

 - [Create an issue here](https://github.com/vishnuraghavb/dbizcard/issues)
 - [Join the Telegram group](http://t.me/dbizcard) (quicker replies and best for discussion)
 - Contact me at apps@vishnuraghav.com

-## Future

-Check out the [roadmap](https://github.com/vishnuraghavb/dbizcard/projects/1) to see the upcoming features of Digital Business Card Generator.

-Your feedback and suggestions are very important to make this the best.
-If you have an idea to improvement, [do let me know](#having-issues-suggestions-and-feedback).
-I'm always open to ideas ;)

 ## Assets